 The maximum crossover subsidy is reviewed on an annual basis and is included in the Shire's Fees and Charges, based on the supply and placement of a 100mm thick concrete crossover.
-The method of calculating the rebate is based on the total area of the crossover.
+The method of calculating the rebate is based on the distance measured between the property boundary and the back of the kerb or footpath excluding a footpath area.